 The Student Success Plan ("Plan") is a proactive plan designed to set measurable goals and develop strategies for the student's self-improvement.
 The faculty advisor regularly meets with the student and serves as a resource for helping the student achieve the Plan's intended goals.

-See the Academy website Student Resources for the Student Success Plan Template [11].
+See the Mass Academy website Resources for Students and Families page for the Student Success Plan Template [11].

 Junior Advising